mandrasch/ddev-pull-wp-scripts/README.md

 1. `ddev pull backup`
 1. Open imported website in browser: `ddev launch`

+## Child theme deployment

+You can optionally manage a child theme via git and deploy it with a tool like [WPPusher](https://wppusher.com/) (no git on server required).

 ## Technical Documentation

 Pull scripts are import steps for database and files which are stored as .yaml-files in `.ddev/providers`.
 They can be executed via `ddev pull`.
 See [DDEV pull (providers)](https://ddev.readthedocs.io/en/stable/users/providers/provider-introduction/) documentation for more insights.

+ Design, test  and develop sites in local isolated [DDEV](https://ddev.readthedocs.io/en/stable/) project environments without breaking the live site.

 ### Reset / delete